A probabilistic view of wave-particle duality for single photons: Discussion of the results

-which implies that $W$ and $C$ are \emph{not} independent.
-The key point is that the correlation coefficient measures only the \emph{linear} dependence between $W$ and $C$ \cite{MurphyBook2022}.
-When the relation between two random variables is nonlinear, a more suitable measure of dependence is given, for example, by the mutual information \cite{CoverThomas}.
-Mutual information is one of the several measures of the dependence between two random variables that are sampled simultaneously\footnote{We remind that random variables associated with commuting quantum operators can always be sampled simultaneously \cite{aiello_arXiv.2110.12930}.}.
+It is well known in probability theory that when random variables are correlated in a non-linear manner one must use more suitable measures of dependence such as the mutual information \cite{CoverThomas}.
+Mutual information of $W_1$ and $C_2$ tells how different the joint distribution $p _{W_1 C_2} (1,w,c)$ is, from the product of the marginal distributions $p_{W_1}(1,w)$ and $p_{C_2}(1,c)$.
 In practice, mutual information quantifies the reduction in the average uncertainty about one random variable given the knowledge of another.
 Thus, large values of mutual information indicate high reduction in uncertainty; small values of mutual information denote low reduction; and zero mutual information means that the two random variables are independent.
-We stress that here the term ``uncertainty'' is referring to the values of the random variables $W$ and $C$.
-This uncertainty should not be confused with the well-known Heisenberg uncertainty, which refers to non-compatible, conjugate observables, i.e., to physical quantities that cannot be measured simultaneously.
+We stress that here the term ``uncertainty'' is referring to the values taken by the random variables $W_1$ and $C_2$, and it should not be confused with the well-known Heisenberg uncertainty, which refers to non-compatible, conjugate observables, which, differently from $\mathcal{W}_1$ and $\mathcal{C}_2$, cannot be measured simultaneously.
 Clearly, for conjugate observables a joint probability distribution cannot be calculated and, consequently, mutual information cannot be defined.\footnote{However, using Wigner's functions and \emph{linear entropy}, a different form of mutual information can be defined also for non-compatible observables \cite{PhysRevE.62.4665,SANTOS2021125937}.}

 For a mixture of discrete and continuous variables the mutual information can be written as \cite{nair2007entropy},